 In 2017, our Audit Committee approved a relationship with EverFi, Inc. pursuant to which EverFi, Inc. would provide financial literacy digital learning courses in communities where the Company operates as part of the Company's community outreach and philanthropic efforts.
 The Company's financial commitment to EverFi, Inc. was \$225,000 for each of 2017 and 2018.
-In 2019, the agreement with EverFi, Inc. was amended to (i) continue the Company's financial commitment through July 2022 in an amount up to \$250,000 per year, and (ii) utilize EverFi, Inc.'s suite of online compliance training programs for the Company's employees through March 2022 for \$30,000 per year.
+In 2019, the agreement with EverFi, Inc. was amended to (i) continue the Company's financial commitment to EverFi, July 2022 in an amount up to \$250,000 per year, and (ii) utilize EverFi, Inc.'s suite of online compliance training programs for the Company's employees through March 2022 for \$30,000 per year.
 In 2020, the agreement with EverFi, Inc. was further amended to (i) include COVID safety training resources for Company employees through September 2023 for \$5,000 for year one, \$5,150 for year two, and \$5,305 for year three, and (ii) creating single sign on access for Company employees and expanding access to training materials through October 2023 for \$42,757 per year.
 Amendments to the initial EverFi, Inc. agreement were approved by our Audit Committee.
-EverFi was purchased by Blackbaud, Inc. in December of 2021.
-Mr. Davidson, a director, was the cofounder of and previously served as the Chief Executive Officer of EverFi, Inc. Mr. Davidson now serves as Executive Vice President of Blackbaud and President of EverFi.
+EverFi, Inc. Mr. Davidson now serves as Executive Vice President of Blackbaud and President of EverFi.